texfaq/texfaq.github.io/FAQ-breaklinks.md

 ---

-When using the [`hyperref`](https://ctan.org/pkg/hyperref) package, you make a block of text ''active'' when you define a hyper-link (when the user clicks on that text, the reader program will divert to the _target_ of the link).
+When using the [`hyperref`](https://ctan.org/pkg/hyperref) package, you make a block of text "active" when you define a hyper-link (when the user clicks on that text, the reader program will divert to the _target_ of the link).